Source: Janikowski has declined reworked deal

-The Oakland Raiders and placekicker Sebastian Janikowski, who has played more games (268) with the team than any player in franchise history, are in a contractual standoff that could dictate whether or not the two sides spend this season together.
+The Oakland Raiders and placekicker Sebastian Janikowski, who has played more games (268) with the team than any player in franchise history, are in a contractual standoff that could dictate whether the two sides spend this season together.

-Oakland has asked Janikowski, 39, to rework his contract, which calls for him to make $4 million this season, per a source familiar with the situation.
+Oakland has asked Janikowski, 39, to rework his contract, which calls for him to make $4 million in the final season of his deal, per a source familiar with the situation.
 Janikowski so far has declined.

 The issue could be resolved as soon as Tuesday, with Janikowski accepting a reworked deal or with Oakland moving on to a new kicker.